IRL2/nanover-docs/source/tutorials/vrclient/invrmenus/controlsandmenus.rst

     and use your **right controller** to interact with the buttons.
     When you are finished, click ``Back`` to return to the simulation.

-.. dropdown:: Change simulation
+.. dropdown:: Switch simulation

    .. list-table::
        :widths: 40 60
        :header-rows: 0

-       * - .. video:: /_static/in-vr-menu_change-simulation.mp4
+       * - .. video:: /_static/in-vr-menu_switch-simulation.mp4
              :width: 250
              :height: 250